techidaily/site-facebook/source/_posts/digital-doppelgangers-uncovered-spotting-the-9-profile-impostors.md

  Avoid doing everything listed above to keep your account safe.
 Furthermore, make sure you use a unique and strong password,[enable two-factor authentication](https://www.makeuseof.com/tag/setup-two-factor-authentication-social-accounts/) , and correctly set up your security questions to protect your social media accounts.

- Besides all that, know the[basic dos and don'ts while browsing the internet](http://www.makeuseof.com/internet-safety-dos-and-donts/) to ensure your online safety.
+ Besides all that, know the [basic dos and don'ts while browsing the internet](http://www.makeuseof.com/internet-safety-dos-and-donts/) to ensure your online safety.

 ## Know the Signs and Protect Your Social Media Accounts